grange85/ahfow-www/_posts/2006/2006-01-01-audio-galaxie-500-on-the-sofa.markdown

 - galaxie 500
 tags: []
 ---
 <p>Ok, it's been a (very) long time coming but it's time to resurrect the Track of The Month and I guess it should start with a rarity.<br />This is another of the "extra" tracks that were included on a few of the original Galaxie 500 demo cassettes that the band hawked round in 1987.
 Some of the cassettes had an extra four tracks included - two of which are somewhere on this site if you feel the need to hunt around.
-This is the third.<br />On The Sofa features Claudia Silver on vocals</p>
+This is the third.<br />On the Sofa features Claudia Silver on vocals</p>
-<p><a href="http://www.box.net/shared/ymhzgcva1h">Galaxie 500 - On The Sofa (mp3)</a></p>
+<p><a href="http://www.box.net/shared/ymhzgcva1h">Galaxie 500 - On the Sofa (mp3)</a></p>